The Hoyas have four quarterbacks competing for the starting job

 DMV Counties: Fairfax, Manassas

 Adam Neugebauer joined the Georgetown football coaching staff in March 2017.
-He will work directly with GU's wide receivers and slot receivers.
+He will work directly with GU's quarterbacks.

 Neugebauer arrived at the Hilltop after spending the six seasons on the coaching staff at Tiffin University, including the last two as the offensive coordinator.
 He also worked with the quarterbacks for his final four seasons.
 In 2016, under Neugebauer's guidance, the Dragons averaged 31 points per game and 435 yards of offense per game.
 Five offensive players earned spots on all All-Great Lakes Intercollegiate Athletic Conference (GLIAC) Teams, including the first ever offensive lineman on the second team.